Sam1991/yii2/docs/guide-es/db-migrations.md

 ## Aplicar Migraciones <span id="applying-migrations"></span>

-To upgrade a database to its latest structure, you should apply all available new migrations using the following command:
 Para actualizar una base de datos a su última estructura, deberías aplicar todas las nuevas migraciones utilizando el siguiente comando:

 ```